 A weekend of Morris dancing, concerts and performances, a host of free song and music events, and a huge ceilidh.

-Joining them will be:- False Lights, The Furrow Collective, Jackie Oates, Topette!!, Sam Carter, Ross Couper & Tom Oakes, Banter, Boldwood, Black Feathers, Mary Bateman.
+The headliner are False Light, Eliza Carthy, and The Furrow Collective, joined by Jackie Oates, Topette!!, Sam Carter, Ross Couper & Tom Oakes, Banter, Boldwood, Black Feathers, Mary Bateman, and more.

 For all details as announced please see the line-up page.